Latest Health Coverage Information for COVID-19

 Spring Health, our new mental health network can provide you with a wide range of resources to meet nearly any need, and help you figure out what might work best for you.
-Complete a 5-minute wellness check-in at UnitedAg's Spring Health Portal.
+Complete your registration by visiting UnitedAg's Spring Health Portal.
 This benefit is available at zero cost for all UnitedAg health plan participants.

 Can I request my prescriptions be delivered?

 You can request to have your prescriptions delivered when it is has been filled and ready for pick up.
 You can request delivery by calling the store, selecting a delivery option within the CVS Pharmacy app, or through a link via an "order ready" text message.
 If you are experiencing any issues, please contact Member Services at 800.223.4590.

 What can I do if I am laid-off or furloughed during the COVID-19 pandemic and my employer does not continue my health benefits?

 If you lose your health care benefits because you are furloughed or laid-off, you have a few options for continuing your health care benefits.